Saasified/api/README.md

 # Saasify

-A Laravel Project Skeleton for SaaS applications
+Saasify is a starter kit for SaaS applications.

 It is built using Laravel, Passport, Laratrust, Scribe and some helper packages.